-Judge Kenneth Earl Johns, Jr. was born on October 4, 1966 in Hampton, SC to Kenneth Earl and Rosa Juanita Burrell Johns.
-In 1969, the family moved to Walhalla where Judge Johns has been a resident of the area since that time.
+Judge Kenneth Earl Johns, Jr. was born on October 4, 1966 in Hampton, SC to Kenneth Earl and Juanita Burrell Johns.
+In 1969, the family moved to Oconee County where Judge Johns has been a resident of the area since that time.
 Judge Johns is the father of three children.
 He and his family are members of St. John’s Evangelical Lutheran Church in Walhalla.

 Judge Johns was graduated from Walhalla High School in 1984.
 He received an Associate of Arts degree from Anderson College in 1986, where he served as Student Body President.
 Judge Johns received a Bachelor of Arts degree in Political Science with a concentration in Public Management from the University of South Carolina at Spartanburg in 1989.